Master of Science in Instructional Design and Technology

 - Model instructional designer management skills throughout the instructional design process

-When you graduate with your Master of Science in Instructional Design and Technology, you will be prepared to create learning experiences for generations of students and training programs for businesses of all sizes.
+When you graduate with your online master’s degree in instructional design and technology, you will be prepared to create and design learning experiences for students of all ages and training programs for businesses of all sizes.